 EDT size error The EDT size of a received ECHONET ESV=0x60,61,6E: Lite message free of an EOJ or EPC error Discard or response not does not match the EDT size specified in possible the ECHONET Lite Specification.
-ESV=0x 74: The EDT size assumed in the ECHONET Discard or response to Lite Specification is the size of each process (EDT size: 0) property size specified in Chapter 3 Response to process (in "Frame Format" and "APPENDIX, other cases) Detailed Requirements for ECHONET Device objects."
+ESV=0x 74: The EDT size assumed in the ECHONET Discard or response to Lite Specification is the size of each process (EDT size: 0) property size specified in Chapter 3 Response to process (in "Frame Format" and Appendix other cases) "ECHONET Device Objects: Detailed Specifications." =